-Ideally, all CH materials would be stored in temperature and humidity-controlled environments appropriate to their format.
+Ideally, all cultural heritage materials would be stored in temperature and humidity-controlled environments appropriate to their format.
 While this is often not attainable, assessing where in a building objects are stored can help to lower the risk to collections.
 For example, it is best to avoid using rooms with external walls or windows as they have the biggest temperature and humidity variations.

 To help prevent atmosphere and environmental damage to objects, use dehumidifiers where it is too humid, or humidifiers where it is too dry and avoiding (especially natural) light in rooms housing collection items.
 A general rule is to avoid fluctuations in temperature or humidity as they can cause more damage than a consistent and stable alternative.

 When your material is included in exhibitions or displays ensure you have appropriate restraints and protection in place such as stands, plinths, holders, protective glass, etc. Appropriate display lighting also varies depending on the material of the item.
 Different types of items require different environmental conditions, and this may require monitoring, something to consider if your material will be out of storage and on display during an exhibition.